ga-wdi-boston/git-workflow-teams/README.md

  that (in response to a button-click) uses AJAX to GET data from [this API endpoint](https://wdi-library.herokuapp.com/books), and then renders the resultant data nicely in the page using Handlebars.
-You may start by downloading the JS-Template as a ZIP and dropping those files into your repo.
+You may start by downloading the [Browser-Template](https://github.com/ga-wdi-boston/browser-template) as a ZIP and renaming and moving those files into your repo.
 Your feature branches should be `html-css`, `ajax`, `handlebars`, and `ui-behavior`.